Ankai Fort: How to reach

 The nearest town is Manmad which is 97 kilometers from Nashik.
 The base village of the fort is Ankai which is 10 kilometers from Manmad.
 There are three routes to reach Ankai from Nashik.
 The shortest and safest is via Manmad, the other two are via Vinchur-Lasalgaon-Patoda (85 km) and via Yeola (108 km).
 There are hotels in Manmad, and tea and snacks are also available in small eateries on the highway.
 The Ankai railway station is quite close to the village.
 Local passenger trains passing on the Manmad-Nizamabad route stop at the railway station.
 The trekking path starts from the hillock north of the Ankai village.
 The route is free from obstruction and is safe and wide with regular steps to the fort.
 It takes about half an hour to reach the entrance gate of the fort.
 It takes about 3 hours to see both the forts.
-It is advisable to first visit the Ankai fort in the early hours of the morning and complete the Tankai fort before noon.
+It is advisable to first visit the Ankai fort in the early hours of the morning and complete the Tankai fort before evening.